SanderRonde/CustomRightClickMenu/README.md

 ## Demo

 A demo can be found over [here](https://sanderronde.github.io/CustomRightClickMenu/demo/).
-This demo does ofcourse not offer full functionality as it has no access to your actual browser APIs, but it does give a good view of the interface, a little bit of a context menu demo on-page and access to settings.
+This demo does of course not offer full functionality as it has no access to your actual browser APIs, but it does give a good view of the interface, a little bit of a context menu demo on-page and access to settings.